CoobaMI/PPY_UNO/README.md

 # Uno Game

-This project contains an uno game on terminal programmed in Python.
+This project contains an Uno game on terminal programmed in Python.

 ## Rules